instructure/instructure-ui/packages/ui-top-nav-bar/src/TopNavBar/README.md

       hasMenuItemsSection: 'Displays main navbar items',
       hasActionItemsSection: 'Displays action items',
       hasUserSection: 'Displays user menu',
-      hideActionsUserSeparator: 'Hides the separator between the action items and the user menu',
       useAlternativeTitle: 'Displays other data (e.g.: page title) instead of the Brand logo and link',
       renderName: 'The app/product/brand/company/etc. name',
       renderIcon: 'Visible only in "desktop" mode',